The difference between volatility and risk

 The benefits of volatility

-Getting some smart advice can help you invest objectively and rationally, and avoid knee-jerk reactions.
+Getting some financial advice can help you invest objectively and rationally, and avoid knee-jerk reactions.
 By staying calm and focusing on the long term, you’ll reduce your chances of making a costly mistake.

 Based on consumer price index (CPI) data